synw/sqlcool/docs/db_ops.rst

    import 'package:sqlcool/sqlcool.dart';

-   String table = "category";
-   String where = "id=1";
-   await db.delete(table, where);
+   await db.delete(table: "category", where: "id=1");

-Required positional parameters:
+Required parameters:

 :table: *String* name of the table, required
 :where: *String* the where sql clause

-Optional named parameter:
+Optional parameter:

 :verbose: *bool* ``true`` or ``false``